Karen Chee

-Karen Chee is an American comedian and writer.
-She has been a staff writer for Late Night with Seth Meyers since January 2019.
+Karen Chee (born February 22, 1995) is an American comedian and writer.
+She has been a writer for Late Night with Seth Meyers, Pachinko, and A Man on the Inside.

 Early life and career

-Chee's parents emigrated to the United States from South Korea.
+Chee was born on February 22, 1995.
+Her parents emigrated to the United States from South Korea.

 Chee originally wanted to become a speechwriter, but became interested in pursuing professional comedy by the time she enrolled at Harvard College.
-During college, she was president of The Immediate Gratification Players, an improvisational comedy trope, and founded a sketch comedy show.
+During college, she was president of The Immediate Gratification Players, an improvisational comedy troupe, and founded a sketch comedy show.

 Chee interned at Full Frontal with Samantha Bee and The Late Show with Stephen Colbert, where she appeared on air alongside Keegan-Michael Key.
 She contributed to publications including McSweeney's, Reductress, and The New Yorker.
 She also wrote for the 2019 Golden Globes for hosts Andy Samberg and Sandra Oh.
+She has appeared on HBO's High Maintenance.
+Chee is a regular panelist and occasional guest host on the NPR radio show Wait Wait...
+Don't Tell Me!.

 In early 2019, Chee joined Late Night with Seth Meyers.
 She has appeared on air for a recurring segment called What Does Karen Know?, in which Meyers and Chee quiz each other about cultural touchstones which their respective generations take for granted.